FelixHerrmann/FHDiffableViewControllers/README.md

 ### Customize Cells

-In order to use custom cells, the `cellProvider` property must be overritten.
+In order to use custom cells, the `cellProvider` property must be overwritten.
 This works exactly the same for table view and collection view.

 ```swift
 override var cellProvider: UITableViewDiffableDataSource<Section, Item>.CellProvider {